Heights of complete intersections in toric varieties: Introduction

 As a consequence of this property we can apply the local logarithmic equidistribution theorems for torsion points of Dimitrov and Habegger in the Archimedean case \cite{DH} and of Tate and Voloch in the non-Archimedean case \cite{Tate_Voloch}.
 When combined, these two statements show that each $v$-adic summand in \eqref{eq:138} converges to~$0$ (\cref{sec: local log equidistribution}).

-However it can happen that there are infinitely many places for which the corresponding local $v$-adic contribution does not eventually vanish, and therefore we are obliged to keep track of infinitely many places even for arbitrary large values of~$\ell$.
-To ensure that the second summand in \eqref{eq:138} asymptotically vanishes we therefore need to show prove that there exists a finite subset $\mathfrak{S}\subset\mathfrak{M}$ such that
+Still, this local asymptotic vanishing is not enough to conclude the proof of \cref{thm: main theorem}.
+In fact, it can happen that there are infinitely many places for which the corresponding local $v$-adic contribution does not eventually vanish, and therefore we are obliged to keep track of infinitely many places even for arbitrary large values of~$\ell$.
+To ensure that the second summand in \eqref{eq:138} asymptotically vanishes we therefore need to prove that there exists a finite subset $\mathfrak{S}\subset\mathfrak{M}$ such that

 This can be done by explicit computation for a specific set $\mathfrak{S}$ of bad places (\cref{sec: adelic equidistribution}).

 Because of its local nature, this approach can be used to obtain formul\ae\ for the typical values of the local heights of the cycle $Z_{\mathbb{T}}(\bm{\omega}^*\bm{f})$.
 Moreover, as it relies on equidistribution theorems for which quantitative versions are available \cite{DH,Schefer}, it might yield explicit bounds for the approximation of these local heights to their limit, as already done by Lin for the special case $f_1=f_2=1+x_1+x_2$ and the canonical height on the projective plane \cite{Lin}.